Sadist (band): 1991–2000

 In 1996, Tribe was released in February, distributed by Sun Rising Records for Europe and Toy's Factory for Japan.
-The band toured to promote the new album in France, Italy, and the Netherlands until June and their second video, "Tribe," was broadcast all over Europe.
-In November, Sadist headlined Mindviews Belgian Metal Convention, and later were featured on the Japanese Iron Maiden tribute with their version of "Wrathchild."
+The band toured to promote the new album in France, Italy, and the Netherlands until June, and their second video, "Tribe," was broadcast all over Europe.
+In November, Sadist headlined Mindviews Belgian Metal Convention and later was featured on the Japanese Iron Maiden tribute with their version of "Wrathchild."
 At the end of 1996, drummer Pesenti left reform Necrodeath.
 He was replaced by Filippo 'Oinos' Ferrari.
 Singer Zanna was replaced by Trevor Nadir, while bass player Andy Marchini returned.

 In early 1997, the band started recording sessions for their third album.
-Before the album was released Oinos left the band and was replaced by Alessio Spallarossa.
+Before the album was released, Oinos left the band and was replaced by Alessio Spallarossa.
 At the end of 1997, Sadist signed with label Displeased Records and released Crust that same year.
 The album was also distributed in Japan.
 In 1998, the band released their third music video, "'Fools' and Dolts."
-Shortly afterwards, the band travelled to Germany to play at European festival Wacken Open Air.
+Shortly afterwards, the band travelled to Germany to play at a European festival Wacken Open Air.

 In 1999, the band signed with Impact/System Shock and produced the new album Lego by themselves at Nadir Recording Studios.
-The response to the album was not as favourable as to previous albums, and the band went on hiatus.
+The response to the album was not as favourable as previous albums, due to having more of a nu metal sound, and the band went on hiatus.
 They reformed in 2005 and signed with Italian indie label Beyond Productions.
 A video for the song 'One Thousand Memories' appeared in February 2008.
-They re-released Above the Light and Tribe both remastered at Talamanca's Nadir Studios.
+They re-released Above the Light and Tribe, both remastered at Talamanca's Nadir Studios.

-2005—present
+2005–present

 In late 2006, the band began recording sessions for a new album.
 The self-titled album Sadist was released in April 2007 and featured a guest appearance by Claudio Simonetti from Goblin on the title track.
 The band toured the rest of the year, headlining two Armenian festivals, Highland Metalfest and Rock the Borders.
 In 2010, the band released the album Season in Silence - the first on the Italian Scarlet label.

-In 2015 the band released the album Hyaena inspired by African rhythms and featured the Senegalese percussionist Jean N'Diaye.
+In 2015, the band released the album Hyaena inspired by African rhythms and featured the Senegalese percussionist Jean N'Diaye.

 In November 2018, the album Spellbound was released, inspired by the films of Alfred Hitchcock, where the songs referred to characters or earlier movies such as The Mountain Eagle.
 In 2019, the original bass-player Andy Marchini left the band while Andrea Nasso filled in on tour.
 At the start of 2021, the band announced that the recording on a ninth album Firescorched had begun, with Jeroen Paul Thesseling on fretless bass, and Romain Goulon on drums.
 The album was released on May 20, 2022.

+On 9 January 2025, the band announced their tenth studio album, Something to Pierce, which is set for release on 7 March.

+In the summer of 2025, the group announced their plans to perform in Russia in November - in St. Petersburg and Moscow.